fxp-jim/HorizonDocs/Horizon User Guide/C. All Parties/Create a New Employee Record.md

 5. **Choose Primary Contact Method**:

-    - Select a preferred contact method by checking the **Primary** box.
+    - Select a preferred contact method by checking the box under **Primary**.

     ⚠️ Must select a primary contact method to save.
 6. **Save the Record**: